MinhNguyenDS/LLM_AES-EnL2/README.md

-# LLM_AES-EnL2
+# LLM-based Automated Essay Scoring for English L2: A Systematic Comparison of Fine-Tuning, Prompting, RAG, Preference Optimization

-This repository contains data and scripts of a LLM for auto-scoring IELTS essays
+This repository contains the official implementation of paper **LLM-based Automated Essay Scoring for English L2**.